Working with Foreign Persons

 - disclosing engineering analysis for items on the USML

 - disclosing manufacturing know-how for items on the USML

-Foreign person generally means any natural person who is not a lawful permanent resident of the United States or is not a United States citizen.
+Foreign person generally means any natural person who, with respect to the United States, is not an asylee, is not a refugee, is not a lawful permanent resident, and is not a citizen.
 It also means any foreign corporation, business association, partnership, trust, society, or any other entity or group that is not incorporated or organized to do business in the United States, as well as international organizations, foreign governments, and any agency or subdivision of foreign governments (e.g., diplomatic missions).